Travelport-xx/travelport-uapi-tutorial/lesson_3-7.md

 {% endhighlight %}

+#### Get the unit3 source code

+For the rest of the tutorial, we'll be using a single play project that we have already created for you.
+To obtain this project, you'll probably want to delete (or move) your old copy of the tutorial source code for unit1 and unit2.

+Then, you can copy the unit3 source code to your machine from github:

+{% highlight console %}

+$ git clone git@github.com:iansmith/travelport-uapi-tutorial.git -b unit3

+Cloning into 'travelport-uapi-tutorial'...
+remote: Counting objects: 2209, done.
+remote: Compressing objects: 100% (667/667), done.
+remote: Total 2209 (delta 1602), reused 2067 (delta 1460)
+Receiving objects: 100% (2209/2209), 10.81 MiB | 384 KiB/s, done.
+Resolving deltas: 100% (1602/1602), done.
+{% endhighlight %}

+The exact values of the number of objects or their sizes may vary, but when you are done you will see that the directory `travelport-uapi-tutorial` has been created.
+Inside that directory, you'll find the `unit3` directory that is a play project.
+You can go into th

 #### Create the application "space" on Heroku

 A [stack](https://devcenter.heroku.com/articles/stack) in Heroku represents the machinery needed to run an application.
 The current stack for running Java applications is called "Cedar".
 (Cedar because C is the third letter of the alphabet: the two prior stacks were Aspen and Bamboo).